 Keep reading to learn more about some of the different antioxidant bases you can use for your essential oil wrinkle therapy.

 This herb is known for both its antimicrobial and antioxidant properties.
 When it comes to skin health, rosemary’s natural oxidative defenses may help prevent free radicals from causing damage.

-One 2014 study noted significant results within seven days of using rosemary essential oil in 10 mg/kg doses.
+One noted significant results within seven days of using rosemary essential oil in 10 mg/kg doses.
 Rosemary may also help benefit your skin by increasing circulation and reducing overall inflammation.
 The most benefits are related to alcohol extracts from the leaves.